-The Radiation Therapy programs at CCAC are rigorous, limited-enrollment programs.
+The Radiation Therapy program at CCAC is a rigorous, limited-enrollment program.
 Applicants must demonstrate superior academics, excellent technical skills, and strong interpersonal traits to be successful.
-Applicants must also be well-organized, self-motivated, adaptable, calm under pressure, and demonstrate patience and compassion while providing close, daily care for patients with cancer.
+Applicants must also be well-organized, self-motivated, adaptable, and calm under pressure, as well as demonstrate patience and compassion while providing close, daily care for patients with cancer.

-CCAC offers two program pathways: a one-year Post-degree Certificate pathway and a two-year Associate of Science degree pathway.
-Both programs are designed to prepare graduates to perform radiation therapy procedures and related tasks under the supervision of a licensed radiation therapist.
-The programs offer dynamic and innovative learning environments for clinical training in Pittsburgh’s distinguished medical health systems.
+CCAC offers two program pathways: a one-year post-degree Certificate pathway and a two-year Associate of Science degree pathway.
+Both pathways are designed to prepare graduates to perform radiation therapy procedures and related tasks under the supervision of a licensed radiation therapist.
+The pathways offer dynamic and innovative learning environments for clinical training in Pittsburgh’s distinguished medical health systems.

-At the end of either program, graduates are equally eligible to sit for the American Registry of Radiologic Technologists (ARRT) national Radiation Therapy Certification Examination and are eligible for an entry-level position as a radiation therapist.
-Opportunities for growth include advanced level radiation therapist, management, dosimetry, quality improvement, radiation physics, information technology, education, executive administration, and radiation therapy equipment applications, service, and sales.
+At the end of either pathway, graduates are equally eligible to sit for the American Registry of Radiologic Technologists (ARRT) national Radiation Therapy Certification Examination and are qualified for an entry-level position as a radiation therapist.
+Opportunities for growth include advanced level radiation therapist, management, dosimetry, quality improvement, radiation physics, information technology, education, executive administration, and radiation therapy equipment applications, service and sales.

-Accepted applicants will complete background clearances and immunizations, including COVID-19, after acceptance.
+Applicants will complete background clearances and immunizations after acceptance.
 Applicants must be of good moral character and abide by the ARRT Standards of Ethics.
 Convictions need to be reported to and pre-approved by the ARRT prior to starting the program.
 The ARRT will not permit a student with a felony record to sit for the national certification examination.

-Learn more details about the admission process and requirements below.
+Learn more about the admission process and requirements below.